afronski/om-my-game-of-life/README.md

 `cljs + om = ♥`

-It is a part of lecture for Meet.js meeting in Katowice (performed at 11.02.2015).
+It is a part of lecture for Meet.js meetup in Katowice (performed at 11.02.2015).
 You can find slides [here](http://afronski.pl/presentations/).

 ## How to start?